quazala/.github/profile/README.md

 - **Scalable:** Designed to grow with your application, from prototypes to production-scale systems.
 - **TypeScript Support:** First-class TypeScript support for enhanced developer experience.

 ## Contributing

 We welcome contributions from the community!
 Whether it's improving documentation, fixing bugs, or proposing new features, your input is valuable.
-Please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.

-## Community and Support

 ## Stay Connected